On-lattice Vicsek model in confined geometries: On-lattice-hybrid implementation

 \section{On-lattice-hybrid implementation}

 The original and many of the previous implementations of the VM use an off-lattice model \cite{Vicsek,Phase_transition_2009,Chate_2008}.
-To update the direction of each particle (eq. \ref{eq:direction}), it is necessary to take all particles into account that are at most a distance $R$ away.
+To update the direction of each particle (eq.~\ref{eq:direction}), it is necessary to take all particles into account that are at most a distance $R$ away.
 In an off-lattice implementation, this requires pairwise comparison of all particles, i.e. the computation time scales with $N^2$.
 Hence, pure off-lattice implementations are not suitable to simulate systems with a large number of particles.
 The typical workaround to this problem is to divide the simulation space in smaller boxes with size $ \geq R$ \cite{Vicsek_final_understood}.
 Therefore, a pairwise comparison is only required for all particles inside the same and the neighbouring boxes.
-The computation time scales with $N$ in this sometimes called "off-lattice hybrid" implementation.
+The computation time scales with $N$ in this improved implementation.

-We chose an on-lattice implementation where the simulation space is discretized to a two-dimensional lattice and each particle is occupying one lattice site.
-To update the direction of each particle (eq. \ref{eq:direction}) in this system, only the grid points within the interaction range of each particle need to be checked.
+We chose an alternative workaround to the $N^2$ scaling problem.
+We implemented an on-lattice implementation where the simulation space is discretized to a two-dimensional lattice and each particle is occupying one lattice site.
+To update the direction of each particle (eq.~\ref{eq:direction}) in this system, only the grid points within the interaction range of each particle need to be checked.
 Hence, the computation time scales with $N$.
-However, on-lattice implementations are limited in precision by system memory.
-To mitigate this problem an "on-lattice-hybrid" approach was created.
+One advantage of this approach is that a finite particle volume (one lattice site) is inherently included in this implementation without adding additional complexity and computation time.
+Therefore, an additional step is included into the update process.
+The calculated next position by eq.\ref{eq:next_step} is rounded to the nearest gird point (smallest euclidean distance).
+If said grid point is already occupied by another particle, then the particle stays at its original position (but keeps its updated direction).
+Another advantage is the simple expandability, as additional parameters like velocity damping, different boundary conditions or a flow field can be encoded locally in each grid point.
+Such additional parameters would be naturally read out by the update algorithm in each time step and therefore would only require minor changes to the model.
+However, one disadvantage is that the precision of an on lattice model is limited by available system memory.
+To mitigate this problem an ”on-lattice-hybrid” model was created.